|

 Daniel 9:27

-Another of the excuses for not observing the yearly Sabbaths is that they had sacrifices associated with them.
-The weekly Sabbath had sacrifices associated with it.
-We still keep the Sabbath but remove the sacrifices.
+Another of the excuses for not observing the yearly Sabbaths is they had animal sacrifices associated with them.
+The weekly Sabbath had animal sacrifices associated with it.
+We still keep the Sabbath but remove the animal sacrifices.

 Another of the excuses for not observing the yearly Sabbaths is they don't know how to observe them.
 There is no mystery!
 All Sabbaths are observed the same, by holy convocation and no work.
 The Fourth Commandment does not even tell us what to do on Sabbath.
 It tells us what not to do.
 You have to go to the statutes to learn a holy convocation is expected.